close

 Edward Norton is well-known for his role in the cult classic film Fight Club, based on the debut novel by Chuck Palanhiuk.
 Norton turned to acting two years after graduating from Yale University in 1991.
 He worked in theater before landing his first film role in 1996’s Primal Fear.
 Norton earned an Oscar nomination for that role and for 1998’s American History X. He continues to produce and star in movies that including the blockbuster The Incredible Hulk, Pride and Glory, Moonrise Kingdom, The Grand Budapest Hotel, and Birdman, earning his third Oscar nomination for the latter.

-Keanu Reeves is a Canadian film actor known for his roles in Bill & Ted’s Excellent Adventure, SpeedPoint Break, and the science fiction-action trilogy The Matrix.
-In addition to his film roles, Reeves has also performed in theatre, and he received a star on the Hollywood Walk of Fame in 2005.
+Keanu Reeves is an author and Canadian film actor known for his roles in Bill & Ted’s Excellent Adventure, SpeedPoint Break, and the science fiction-action trilogy The Matrix.
+In addition to his film roles, he has also performed in theatre, and he received a star on the Hollywood Walk of Fame in 2005.
+The Book of Elsewhere is his first book.

 Paul Rudd is an actor, comedian and screenwriter known for his roles in CluelessThe Cider House RulesWet Hot American SummerAnchormanThe 40-Year-Old VirginKnocked UpForgetting Sarah MarshallDinner for Schmucks, and I Love You, Man.
 He has also appeared on the NBC sitcom Friends and is frequently featured on the Tim and Eric show.